were491/freedom-of-insomnia/README.md

-# freedom-of-insomnia
+# Freedom of Insomnia
-Completely server-side mod for Fabric that allows players to disable phantom spawning (doInsomnia) individually.
+Completely server-side mod for Fabric that allows players to disable phantom spawning (doInsomnia) individually a.k.a. per-player phantom spawning.
 This means that one player can farm phantom membranes on a server while another player can live their life unbothered by them.

 Usage: /insomnia <enable|disable|status>